Astros 1B Yuli Gurriel (knee) out for rest of World Series - NewsBreak

 In a news conference to welcome back Dusty Baker as manager of the Houston Astros, team owner Jim Crane tiptoed around questions regarding general manager James Click, saying he was "in discussions" with the World Series-winning general manager on a new deal.
 Click's lame-duck status continues to hang over the...

-Houston Astros third baseman Alex Bregman won't need surgery to repair his broken left index finger, and he expects to be ready for the beginning of spring training.
-Speaking with reporters a day after the Astros won the World Series with a 4-1 Game 6 victory over the Philadelphia Phillies, Bregman said he will embark on an eight-week recovery and that X-rays confirmed he will not need any procedures.

-Houston Astros star Jeremy Peña fitted for World Series 'grillz' by designer Johnny Dang
+Houston Astros star Jeremy Peña fitted for a custom grill by Johnny Dang

-If you didn't think No. 3 was a Houstonian yet, check out the one thing he did to cement his standing in the city.
+Given Peña's walk-up song and growing celebrity status, it's only fitting the two teamed up.

 UNDENIABLE!
 Astros overcome scandal, Phillies for 2nd World Series win